chnoack/apollo-dynamic-types-example/README.md

-# Apollo GraphQL conflicting types example
+# Apollo GraphQL conflicting types example (BookStore)

 Imagine we have a book store service whose only functionality is to provide a list of books with their attributes depending on a query.
 We have a very simple Book model here just containing: